What is the King's Research Data Management System?

 Provides long-term storage, open access to datasets (where appropriate), DOIs for datasets and a published metadata record

-Restrictions on file size and storage space - 1TB per dataset and maximum 10GB per data file
+Restrictions on file size and storage space - a maximum 15GB per data file, and datasets larger than 1TB would need to be discussed in advance.

 Not suitable for patient data.
 Acceptance of data containing sensitive or confidential information is subject to review on a case-by-case basis